TomaszWoloszyn983/mood-design-gift-shop/README.md

 - **Should Have**: adds significant value, but not vital (*the rest ~20% of stories*)
 - **Could Have**: has small impact if left out (*20% of stories*)
 - **Won't Have**: not a priority for this iteration
+- **Future Features**: Features and unctionalities intended for future implementations.

 ## **11. Search Engine Optimization (SEO) & Social Media Marketing**